 Unity does not provide a convenient way to see which modules and classes are included in a build, which would allow you to optimize your project to strip well.
 However, to get an overview of included classes and modules, you can look at the generated file Temp/StagingArea/Data/il2cppOutput/UnityClassRegistration.cpp after making a build.

-UnityLoader.js script tag in the index.html file.
+To change the location of the files inside the Build folder, change their URLs (that is, dataUrl, wasmCodeUrl, wasmMemoryUrl, and wasmFrameworkUrl) in the JSON file.
+All non-absolute URLs in the JSON file are treated as URLs relative to the location of the JSON file.
 You can specify URLs on external servers for these if you want to host your files on a content distribution network (CDN), but you need to make sure that the hosting server has enabled Cross Origin Resource Sharing (CORS) for this to work.
 See the manual page on WebGL networking for more information about CORS.

 The C++ code generated for your project by IL2CPP is compiled incrementally; that is, only generated C++ code that has changed since the last build is compiled again.
 Unchanged source code re-uses the same object files generated for the previous build.
 The object files used for incremental C++ builds are stored in the Library/il2cpp_cache directory in your Unity project.